 The Logistics of Coming to Shimer as a Homeschooler

-To apply to Shimer as a homeschooled student, we need your application, narrative transcripts, at least two substantial writing samples, and a letter of recommendation from someone who is not your relative—a tutor is best, and coaches and bosses also work well.
+To apply to Shimer as a homeschooled student, complete an application for admission, and submit narrative transcripts and at least two substantial writing samples.
 We will also need whatever graduation credential your home state requires of homeschoolers prior to your enrollment.

 Shimer offers both need- and merit-based financial aid.
 You and your family must complete the Free Application for Federal Student Aid (FAFSA) in order to apply for financial aid at Shimer.
-You should plan to do this the January before you enroll in college.
 We will do our best to make it affordable for your family to send you here, whatever the level of your need for help.
-We match outside scholarships up to $2000.

-If you are interested in learning more about Shimer, we strongly encourage you visit us, speak with our students, faculty, and staff, and sit in on one of our classes.
-You can email us to arrange a visit.
-We’re also happy to discuss any questions you may have on the phone or via email, and can set you up to correspond with a current Shimer students.
+If you are interested in learning more about Shimer, we strongly encourage you visit Shimer, speak with our students, faculty, and staff, and sit in on one of our classes.
+We’re also happy to discuss any questions you may have on the phone (312-235-3555) or via email.